bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~ 07. jsbin logo (xx) ~~~~~~~~~~~~-->
 <p align="left" width="25%">
 <img src="./images/image007.png?raw=true"
-  style="width:5%"
+  style="width:10%"
   title="JSBin logo"
   alt="JSBin logo." />
 <a href="https://jsbin.com/">JS Bin</a> is an open-source
 collaborative Web development debugging tool.
-Most of the examples you will find in this course are either on JSBin or on CodePen.
+Most of the examples you will find in this course are either on JSBin or on CodePen.</p>

 Tutorials can be found on the Web (such as [these ones](https://www.youtube.com/playlist?list=PLXmT1r4krsTooRDWOrIu23P3SEZ3luIUq))